The strings.xml

 Parse Server Keys

-Quick Start section of this guide, you must replace the strings of the 2 variables below with your own
+As explained in the Quick Start section of this guide, you must replace the strings of the 2 variables below with your own App Id and Client Key that you will get from the back4app website after creating your own Parse App:

 public static String PARSE_APP_ID = "K7SCPO9S6zywk3DMoEskABkJCOOWNkwx6Lfew2hy";